ophwug/docs/README.md

 * If replacing with an official comma.ai screen, make sure you take and archive the picture of the QR code sticker as it has color calibration data on it.
 * Comma does not sell replacement screens for the C3.
 Buy a bare screen from them or a third party and have a mobile repair shop replace the existing screen.
+* You may want to check out [The Screen Colors Are Really Off Case](#the-screen-colors-are-really-off-case) as well.

 ### Fan Death Case